malloc-nbytes/ctest/README.md

 # cut

-A small, C unit test library.
+A small, C Unit Test header-only library.

 # Usage
 1. put `#define CUT_IMPL` at the top of the file that is being tested in